filipekiss/nebula/plugins/README.md

 way that the plugin doesn't load any Nebula settings, see the [Advanced Plugin Customization](#advanced-plugin-customization) section.

-The plugins are customized using the `Nebula.plugin_options` table.
-You just need to add a key with the plugin name.
-To change the `prompt_prefix` option from Telescope, you can do the following:
+Nebula loads the plugin configurations from `lua/user/config` folder.
+All you have to do is add a file with the same name as the plugin file to the folder (check `lua/nebula/plugins` to see the plugin name, it's the same name as the file).

+To change the prefix for Telescope, for example, you would create a file in `lua/user/config/telescope.lua` that returns the configuration used by the `telescope.setup()` function:

 ```
---- init.lua
+--- lua/user/config/telescope.lua
-Nebula = require("nebula")
-Nebula.plugin_options.telescope = {
+return {
     defaults = {
       prompt_prefix = "> "
     }
   }
-Nebula.init()
 ```

-As you can see, the table set in `Nebula.plugin_options.telescope` is the same used by `telescope.setup()` function.
-I always try to keep Nebula customization as close to the original plugin as possible, since that will allow you to easily drop Nebula and re-use the configuration in your own setup.
+The table has nothing special about it, it's just the same keys and values that you can find in the [Telescope documentation](https://github.com/nvim-telescope/telescope.nvim#telescope-setup-structure).

 I'll update the documentation with all the options for every plugin that ships with Nebula in a later date.